pingcap/tidb/docs/design/2020-06-27-non-recursive-common-table-expression.md

   * Contains subqueries in the SELECT list that depend on columns from itself, because MySQL assumes that user wants subquery to be materialized.

 #### MariaDB
 MariaDB using `Materialization` as basic algorithm.
-Similar to MySQL, to optimize performance, MariaDB will try to use `Merge` strategy, and fall back to materialization due to side-effect [[18]](https://github.com/MariaDB/server/blob/5b8ab1934a10966336e66751bc13fc66923b02f6/sql/table.cc#L9224).
+Similar to MySQL, to optimize performance, MariaDB will always try to use `Merge` strategy, and fall back to materialization due to side-effect [[18]](https://github.com/MariaDB/server/blob/5b8ab1934a10966336e66751bc13fc66923b02f6/sql/table.cc#L9224).

-Besides, MariaDB supports "Condition Pushdown" [[5]](http://ceur-ws.org/Vol-1864/paper_6.pdf)) and "Lateral Derived Optimization" [[18]](https://www.slideshare.net/SergeyPetrunya/mariadb-103-optimizer-where-does-it-stand)[[19]](https://mariadb.com/kb/en/lateral-derived-optimization/)
+Besides, MariaDB supports "Condition Pushdown" [[5]](http://ceur-ws.org/Vol-1864/paper_6.pdf) and "Lateral Derived Optimization" [[18]](https://www.slideshare.net/SergeyPetrunya/mariadb-103-optimizer-where-does-it-stand)[[19]](https://mariadb.com/kb/en/lateral-derived-optimization/)

 #### Greenplum
 Greenplum also using `Merge` and `Materialization`, and utilize rules and cost-bases algorithm to optimize execution plan.
 Moreover, Greenplum introduces a producer-consumer model to implement `Materialization` [[4]](http://www.vldb.org/pvldb/vol8/p1704-elhelw.pdf).